Paradise Hotel 51

 Suda was not initially assigned to the project, but his predecessor, Keita Kimura (developer of Septentrion), had a mental breakdown during development and Suda, while harboring some reservations due to his own fear of ghosts, pitied him and the rest of the development team and ultimately decided to step in as director to prevent the game from being cancelled (in his words “I felt I had no choice but to wipe his ass”).

-According to him, development had reached a breaking point by the time he was brought in, with only three of the planned ten scenarios having been completed and only three months left of development.
-However, the game’s assets had already been constructed, so unlike his experience with the Firepro games (for which he had to be involved on every stage of development, from planning to data insertion) his role as “director” was better defined and it mostly involved managing the assets that were already in place and expanding on what was already done.
+According to him, development had reached a breaking point by the time he was brought in; The game was planned to have ten scenarios, but only seven had been conceptualized and only three had been completed, with only three months left of development time.
+However, the game’s assets had already been constructed, so unlike his experience with the Fire Pro games (for which he had to be involved on every stage of development, from planning to data insertion) his role as “director” was better defined and it mostly involved managing the assets that were already in place and expanding on what was already done.

 From left to right: Suda (Director), Kobayashi (Production supervisor), Kumagai (Head of PR).

-Suda was actually quite critical of the original scenario.
-In this E.goo interview from 2003, which I have been referencing liberally, he claims the game’s depictions of various societal ills, such as bullying or suicide, had clear-cut, easy answers, which he considered to be childish.
-Having worked as a funeral director, Suda felt that matters of death should be treated differently.
+In his memorandum, Kasai complained about changes that Suda implemented to his writing, and Suda was quite critical of the original scenario as well.
+In this E.goo interview from 2003, which I have been referencing liberally, he claims the game’s depictions of various societal ills, such as bullying or suicide, had clear-cut, easy answers, which he considered childish.
+Having worked as a funeral director, Suda felt that matters of death should be treated more seriously.

 Obviously he’d be able to discuss it freely in 2003 since not only had he left the company by that point, it had already been dissolved.
 But I noticed that even in this interview from the Twilight Syndrome Official Guidebook, which would have been given while he was still a Human employee, both him and his producer espouse the credits of Investigation over Search.
 I find these two quotes to be especially telling.